Best Practices for Geographic Distribution Recommendations for Shared Print Programs

 Introduction

-Future access to shared print collections depends on the successful preservation of printed materials.
-This entails active management of storage of carefully selected sound copies, as well as minimization of both deterioration and risk.
-To minimize the risk of losing a copy of a print resource, copies should be kept in numbers (i.e., multiple sound copies), as determined by each shared print program, and they should be distributed over different locations.
+Future access to shared print collections depends on the successful preservation of print materials.
+This entails active management of storage of carefully selected intact copies, as well as minimization of both deterioration and risk.
+To minimize the risk of losing a copy of a print resource, multiple intact copies should be kept in sufficient numbers (see C&RL’s A Model to Determine Optimal Numbers of Monograph Copies for Preservation in Shared Print Collections), as determined by each program, and distributed across different locations.
 This will increase their chances of survival over time.
-When considering copy distribution, shared print programs should prioritize variance in geographic location in order to mitigate the chance of loss or damage.
-In a world where weather has been negatively affected by climate change, a single natural disaster such as flood, fire, hurricanes, tornadoes, and the like, have the potential to completely wipe out multiple copies of a print title that are stored in locations that are too close geographically, or that are prone to the same type of natural disaster.
-This best practice therefore recommends that programs take into serious account geographic climate concerns when determining distribution of copies, that they prioritize diversity of geographic areas, based on the types of and history of potential natural disasters, especially if these disasters are likely to affect a large area.
-Part of this geographic distribution consideration will of course be distance between locations, as mileage will reduce the likelihood of a common disaster wiping out too many copies.
+When considering copy distribution, shared print programs should prioritize variance in geographic location in order to mitigate the chance of loss or damage a single natural disaster such as a flood, fire, hurricane, tornado, and the like, which have the potential to completely wipe out multiple copies of a print title that are stored in locations that are too close geographically, or that are prone to the same type of natural disaster.

 NOTE: Throughout this document, the term storage facility is used broadly to mean any building where books are stored and does not necessarily mean a purpose-designed, preservation quality book repository.
 Even books in open stacks can serve as storage facilities that contribute to geographic distribution.
-Storage facility managers can refer to library directors as well as people who manage a preservation facility.
+The phrase storage facility managers can refer to library directors as well as people who manage a preservation facility.

 NOTE: Each level presumes meeting any/all preceding levels.

-- consider the recommendations in the standards when planning for construction of new or remodeled storage facilities,
+• strongly encourages facility managers to consider the recommendations in the standards when planning for construction of new or remodeled storage facilities.

-- create and share descriptions of strengths and weaknesses of the spaces where their committed books are stored.
+• strongly encourages facility managers to create and share with the program descriptions of strengths and weaknesses of the spaces where their committed books are stored.

-- be aware of the strengths and weaknesses of the major storage facilities used to store collections committed for retention to the consortium.
+• strongly encourages facility managers to be aware of the strengths and weaknesses of the major storage facilities used to store collections committed for retention to the program.

-- to house committed items in a preservation storage facility.
+• strongly encourages facility managers to house committed items in a preservation storage facility, if possible.

 Better: The shared print program

-- shares descriptions of all storage facilities to all members of the consortium.
-Managers informally use this information to inform consortial decisions about locating larger collections or numbers of copies retained.
+• shares descriptions of all storage facilities to all members and uses this information to inform decisions about locating larger collections or numbers of copies retained.

 Best: The shared print program